chaschev/bear/README.md

 | Run via a Maven Plugin                      |                |
 | Support JDK 6 for CLI, JDK 7 for GUI        |                |
 | Deployments to Heroku, AWS, GCE, Azure, Rackspace |      ?       |

+### Bear Highlights

+* Syntax completion in IDEs, static types and OOP approach for tasks, enum-like variables prevent typos
+* Dynamic scripting with Groovy (@CompileStatic for strict Java-like mode)
+* Debugging in IDEs and script unit-testing
+* Fast execution, parallel execution framework
+* Desktop UI app to monitor running tasks (Twitter Bootstrap 3)
+* Scripts can be edited in UI and in IDEs (by importing through Maven)
+* Lambda-based configuration, session/global context for variables
+* (planned) Ruby, JavaScript and Python support.
+* Takes some of the ideas from Capistrano

 ### Bear Script